 Facilities and Infrastructure

 During the construction of an additional building in Bad Münder, energy-efficient measures such as a ventilation system and photovoltaic system were already implemented in 2015.
 The company’s own photovoltaic system on the roof already produces 8 % of the total electricity consumption.
-An expansion is planned for 2022.
+Expansions are planned.
 The goal is to obtain all energy consumption from it in the medium term.

 The HMF team is actively working to significantly reduce CO² emissions.
 The possibility of working from home for most employees has reduced daily trips to the workplace, the use of tools for video and telephone conferencing has significantly reduced the number of business trips, and energy-saving laptops are now standard equipment for every HMF employee.